nysportsfan/Reddit-Topic-Modeling/README.md

 # Capstone Project 2
-Welcome to my Capstone Project: Topic Modeling with /r/PersonalFinance
+Welcome to my Capstone Project: Topic Modeling with Personal Finance

 Here I have attached all the relevant components for the project: